 For being so cute and compact, babies are especially harsh on the planet.
 The average baby goes through 5,000 diapers before being potty-trained, and since the vast majority of U.S. families use disposable diapers, an estimated 20 billion diapers end up in landfills each year.
 When I was pregnant with my nine-month-old daughter, I invested in a few Rumparooz cloth diapers, and stocked up on gDiapers compostable inserts, so I could reduce some of that waste by cloth diapering at home.
 I currently use chlorine-free diapers when we’re out and about, but I’m also planning to check out Dyper, a newish subscription service for compostable bamboo diapers.

 Being an environmentalist doesn’t have to be an all-or-nothing undertaking.
 The biggest thing any family can do to green up their act is believe—really believe—that lots of low-impact actions add up to make a big difference.
 Ready to get started?
-Flip through these pages, find one eco-friendly thing you aren’t already doing, and incorporate it into your family’s daily life.
+Find one eco-friendly thing you aren’t already doing, and incorporate it into your family’s daily life.
 When it becomes second nature, pick another eco-friendly thing, and repeat.

 Eco Home Products